wp-plugins/loading-page/readme.txt

 == Interface ==

-To use **Loading Page** on your website, simply activate the plugin.
+To use Loading Page with Loading Screen on your website, simply activate the plugin.
 If you wish to modify any of the default options, go to the plugin’s Settings.
-They can be found either by going to **Settings > Loading Page** on your Wordpress dashboard, or by going to Plugins; a link to Settings can be found in the plugin description.
+They can be found either by going to Settings > Loading Page on your Wordpress dashboard, or by going to Plugins; a link to Settings can be found in the plugin description.

-The **Loading Page** setup is divided in two sections: the first one is dedicated to the activation and  setup of the loading screen, and the second to the delayed loading of the images that are not shown immediately ( images that require on-page scrolling in order to be seen).
+The Loading Page with Loading Screen setup is divided in two sections: the first one is dedicated to the activation and  setup of the loading screen, and the second to the delayed loading of the images that are not shown immediately ( images that require on-page scrolling in order to be seen).

 **Loading Screen Setup**